Gavin Glinton

 Gavin Glinton (born 1 March 1979) is a Turks and Caicos Islands football coach and former professional player.
-He is currently the head coach for the Oakland Roots in the USL Championship, having previously served as an Assistant Coach for New Mexico United, and the U13 and U14 Academy Coach at Sacramento Republic FC.
+He is formerly the head coach for the Oakland Roots in the USL Championship, having previously served as an Assistant Coach for New Mexico United, and the U13 and U14 Academy Coach at Sacramento Republic FC.
 He played for the LA Galaxy, Dallas Burn, and San Jose Earthquakes in the MLS.
 He also played for the Charleston Battery and Carolina Railhawks in the USL.

 College and amateur career

 Born in Grand Turk, Glinton grew up in Livermore, California, attended Livermore High School, played club soccer with Tri-Valley Premier.
 He also played PDL with the Silicon Valley Ambassadors, and played four years of college soccer at Bradley University, where he was a four-time All-American.
 He scored 53 career goals at Bradley, including 15 in 1998 and 2000, was named to the All-Missouri Valley Conference First-team all four seasons (becoming first player in league history to earn first team honours four times), and was named his team's offensive MVP all four years.
 During his college years he also played with the Chicago Fire Reserves in the Premier Development League.
 He was inducted into the Bradley University Hall of Fame in 2012 and the Missouri Valley Conference Hall of Fame in 2014.